mihaiaustrianu/taskmanager/README.md

 </ul>

 <h2>5.
 User Feedback</h2>
-When a task is created, updated, or deleted, the UI updates dynamically to provide immediate feedback.
+- When a task is created, updated, or deleted, the UI updates dynamically to provide immediate feedback.
-When a task is being dragged, the real element is blurred out.
-Upon hovering over a column, the border is higlighted
+- While dragging distinct animations are being triggered to provide visual feedback to the user

 <h1>Architecture</h1>